ddanier/gitolite-git-lfs/README.rst

 This is a proof of concept git-lfs storage server helper for gitolite.

-It has been written so works well with django-git-lfs, see: https://github.com/ddanier/django-git-lfs
+It has been written to work well with django-git-lfs, see: https://github.com/ddanier/django-git-lfs

 Requirements